ibm-watson-data-lab/wdp-skit-cookbook/README.md

  * Select **Manage** > **Security** > **Bluemix API Keys**
  * Create a new key and save it.

-# Accessing project data from Bluemix hosted data sources
+# Accessing project data from Bluemix hosted data data services
 ## Recipe 1: Downloading data files from Bluemix Object Storage
 * Log in to DSX.
 * Create a project.